gokrazy/gokrazy/website/content/userguide/remotesyslog.md

 ---
-title: "Using Remote Syslog to send gokrazy logs over the network"
+title: "Remote Syslog: sending gokrazy logs over the network"
+menuTitle: "Remote Syslog"
 weight: 20
 ---

-# Using Remote Syslog to send gokrazy logs over the network

 If you update your gokrazy installations daily, as we recommend you do, logs will be cleared daily as a side effect of rebooting the device.
 You can use